 The online Master of Criminal Justice program is designed to ensure that students will:

 Are you looking for a more customizable experience?
-Then one of our four concentrations in the MCJ program may be for you.
+Then one of our three concentrations in the MCJ program may be for you.

 The Crime Analysis concentration emphasizes criminal justice and criminology-related subjects.
 The analytical skills learned in the concentration will help you succeed in a variety of career tracks.
 You’ll also have the opportunity to learn from the best in the industry.
 Courses will be taught by current and former analysts, so you know you’ll be prepared for an actual career.